Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 I've only been in the house a year.

-And I'm like hell, I was like devastated, Mark.
+And I'm like, hell, I was like devastated, Mark.

 I'm like, this is unbelievable.

-Well, you know, you know what uh what it is.
+Well, you know what it is.

-That's because it's the same as the Nanny Bloomberg thing when you when you accept uh the whole principle about these tax credits, which as I said, are not uh on uh I I believe in tax cuts.
+When you accept the whole principle about these tax credits, which as I said, are not on I believe in tax cuts.

 I believe the government should take less of your income because it spends too much.

-But instead, uh nobody talks about tax cuts anymore, and wily politicians like Barack Obama talk about tax credits.
+And wily politicians like Barack Obama talk about tax credits.

 These are little rewards given to you for living your life the way Barack Obama wants you to.

-You're a subject of King Barack the Munificent, and when he writes his check to you for eight thousand dollars, you should always flip it over and read the s you know all the small print they want put uh John Edwards, bless his little heart, uh when he wanted his credit card reform, uh said it was unfair that there was all the small print on the visa and master card statement.
+You know all the small print they want put John Edwards, bless his little heart, when he wanted his credit card reform, said it was unfair that there was all the small print on the Visa and MasterCard statement.

 You know, you go out and you run up a big bunch of money on your MasterCard, and then they send you this bill at the end of the month.